Diocese of Rupert's Land

 Machray would go on to become the first Primate of the Church of England in Canada, playing an instrumental role in establishing the Lambeth Conference of worldwide Anglican bishops, now one of the instruments of unity of the Anglican Communion.
 During the 19th and early 20th centuries, the diocese also played a key role in the missionary activity of the Anglican Church in western Canada, particularly in the prairie provinces and the Arctic.

 The original vast territory of the Diocese of Rupert's Land is now served by 18 dioceses (British Columbia has been divided into 5 dioceses, gained 1, and is now a separate province, Athabasca has been divided into 4 and lost 2, Moosonee has been transferred to the province of Ontario, Saskatchewan has been divided into 5 and the residual Rupert's Land further subdivided into 4).
 Before the August 2014 incorporation of the north-western Ontario parishes (formerly part of the Diocese of Keewatin), the geographical expanse of the diocese was 72,500 square kilometres.

-The most recent bishop of Rupert's Land (the 13th) was the Geoffrey Woodcroft, who was consecrated in 2018.
+The most recent bishop of Rupert's Land (the 13th) was Geoffrey Woodcroft, who was consecrated in 2018.
 The dean of the diocese and rector of St. John's Cathedral was the Very Reverend Paul Johnson until 2024.
 In 2025, Naboth Manzongo was elected as the next diocesan bishop.

 The diocese sponsored a lay order, the Company of the Cross, which ran a controversial school for boys called Saint John's Cathedral Boys' School that was closed in the 1990s.
 The school was conservative and prided itself in pushing boys to their physical and psychological breaking points.
 It spawned two other schools, Saint John's School of Alberta and Saint John's School of Ontario, where 12 boys and a teacher died on a poorly planned canoe trip.